octavia-crompton/SVE-R/README.md

 If the above lines throw an error, it is likely due a difference in Python or Fortran versions.

 The Fortran code was developed using a gfortran compiler, and has not been tested on other compilers.
-Additionally, it requires the [accelerate](https://sites.ualberta.ca/~kbeach/lapack.html "Title") framework:
+Additionally, it requires the [accelerate](https://sites.ualberta.ca/~kbeach/lapack.html "Title") framework.

 __Python dependencies__